3. Get your edge certificate

 The edge cert process

-Here's how an edge cert is used to secure a request from a client to the Akamai edge network:
+Below is how an edge cert is used to secure a request from a client to the Akamai edge network:

-1. A clientlike a browserrequests your site and it's rerouted to an edge server.
+1. A clientlike a browserrequests your site, and it's rerouted to an edge server.

 2. The edge server sends the certificate to the client.
 The certificate includes: